mndillon/toki-pona-nanpa-linja-n/README.md

 ### neke / nekeke / nekekeke / neke...ke
 - Contain **k**, which no digit word has
 - Do not end in **-n** signalling more of the number to follow
-- Can be used as ISO-block narker in large numbers
+- Can be used as ISO-block marker in large numbers
 - Never appears in decimal part of number, only in the integer part
 - Can be split as "n Eke ", to split up long sequences
 - Adds more context, makes the assumption that the string of digits represents a numeric value